The ‘limits to growth’ concept refers to the idea that there is a finite limit to Earth’s resources and capacity to sustain humanity.

 People have a remarkable capacity to find solutions to problems.

-An example of solving problems
+An example

 I was recently in the Netherlands at the invitation of Thierry Baudet.
 While there, I toured the country, learning about the canal network, which is a masterful engineering feat, showcasing the country’s expertise in water management.
 Built over centuries, it ingeniously utilises a network of canals, dams, and locks to control water levels, prevent flooding, and facilitate transport.
 This system not only protects the country, much of which lies below sea level, from the sea’s encroachment but also supports agriculture and trade.